Canonical URL: https://www.bartlesvilleschools.org/bartlesville-schools-academics_id131

-Bartlesville Public School District was recognized, for the fifth consecutive year, as a Great Expectations Model District.
+Most of the district's elementary schools are recognized as Great Expectations Model Schools.
 As part of the qualification process, representatives from Great Expectations tour each school site, examine the culture of the school, and assess how GE practices and principles are being incorporated.
 To become a Model School, 90 percent or more of teachers must be implementing 100 percent of the GE practices in the classroom on a daily basis.
-Each school site met the demanding criteria outlined by GE, allowing the BPSD to be named a Model District for the fourth straight year.
+The district as a whole was a Model District for five consecutive years.
 Learn more »